NOTE: The numbers cited in parentheses, e.g. I 1:5, refer the researcher to the Group# Series#:Folder# in which that name/topic will be found.

 Mary Lewis Fry (1888-1977) married Pierce C. Rucker in 1912, and the couple lived at 422 North Elm Street.
 They had three children: Pierce Christie Jr. in 1913, Mary Lewis in 1915, and Walker Fry in 1923.
 In 1916, the family moved to 340 North Elm Street, which Rucker had purchased from John Walker Fry.
 Pierce C. Rucker (1883-1971), son of Houston Rucker, was a journeyman cotton broker in 1905 when he moved from Columbia, South Carolina, to Greensboro.
 He established Rucker Cotton Company and eventually expanded into warehouse operations in general goods and cotton.
 He had holdings in real estate, banking, and insurance by the late 1920s but lost these during the Great Depression.
 By the end of World War II, he had rebuilt his distribution and warehousing operations.
 In 1950, his eldest son succeeded him as president.
 During his life, Rucker served on A&T State College’s Board of Trustees and as chairman of the Democratic Party of North Carolina.

-Biographical Sources: The sources for this biographical note include items in the collection, the Guilford County Register of Deeds database, the works of Mary Lewis Rucker Edmunds, O. Henry: A Biography of William Sydney Porter (David Stuart, 1990), Greensboro: A Chosen Center (Gayle Hicks Fripp, 1982), and an article published by South Atlantic Companies (a copy of which is filed in the first folder of the collection).
+Biographical Sources: The sources for this biographical note include items in the collection, Ancestry.com, the Guilford County Register of Deeds database, the works of Mary Lewis Rucker Edmunds, O. Henry: A Biography of William Sydney Porter (David Stuart, 1990), Greensboro: A Chosen Center (Gayle Hicks Fripp, 1982), and an article published online by South Atlantic Companies (a copy of which is filed in the folder at the front of the collection).

 SCOPE & CONTENT NOTE

-The Edmunds/Fry Family Papers consist primarily of photographs and documents relating to members of the Fry Family, as well as Greensboro and Blandwood Mansion.
-The Mary Lewis Rucker Edmunds group might interest researchers studying her writings, the history of Blandwood Mansion, or John Walker Fry’s artistic endeavors.
-(I 1:1, 1:2, 2:1).
-The first series of the John Walker Fry group contains genealogical information about the Fry and Walker families, and would be valuable to genealogists seeking to continue Fry’s research.
-Records from the Greensboro Loan and Trust may provide insight on the economy of Greensboro around the turn of the century (II 2:3).
-However, the most interesting item in the group is Pierce C. Rucker by Al Fairbrother (II 3:3), the first volume in the “Fairbrother Pen-o-Graf series” about which there is no further information.
-Fairbrother talks at length in the preface about the “pen-o-graf” as a form (supposedly an artistic form) that allowed him to portray Rucker more intimately than others.
-But it is not known what a “pen-o-graph” is, what practical use it had, or to what Fairbrother was comparing it; this enigma may interest book historians as a possible avenue of research.
+The Edmunds/Fry Family Papers consist primarily of correspondence, financial documents, photographs, and printed materials relating to members of the Fry, Gray, and Walker families, as well as Greensboro and Blandwood Mansion.
+The Mary Lewis Rucker Edmunds group might interest researchers studying her writings, the history of Blandwood, or John Walker Fry’s photographic endeavors.
+(I 1:1-2, 2:1).
+The first series of the John Walker Fry group contains genealogical information about the Fry and Walker families, and would be valuable to genealogists seeking to continue Fry’s research (II 1:1-7).
+A map of the Blue Ridge Railroad’s Stump House Division based on surveys made by John Walker Fry and the company charter for the Greensboro Loan and Trust may provide insight into Fry’s business endeavors (II 2:2, 3:5).
+Of particular interest may be Pierce C. Rucker by Al Fairbrother (I 2:5), the first volume in the “Fairbrother Pen-o-Graf series.”
+In the preface, Fairbrother discusses the “pen-o-graf” as a form (supposedly an artistic form) that allowed him to portray Rucker more intimately than others.
+But it is not known what a “pen-o-graph” is, what practical use it had, or to what Fairbrother was comparing it; this enigma may interest book historians.

 I. Edmunds, Mary Lewis Rucker